AdiNar1106/SQL-Zoo-Solutions/README.md

 # SQL-Zoo-Solutions

-Solutions to all SQL-Zoo Practice Questions
+Solutions to all SQL-Zoo Practice Questions on https://www.sqlzoo.net